 Tourists in the future will be looking into travelling to places with amazing nature, but also to places that are green all-round and is an overall nice place to be.
 So this is how it started.
 We took the best and the brightest on the island, put them on a ferry, and travelled around the island for 24 hours discussing what are the perspectives on Bornholm and how can we make a strategy based on a lot of different values.
 The conclusion was that we will aim to achieve a carbon free island by 2025.

-With limited financial resources available installing renewable energy sources.
+With limited financial resources available to install renewable energy sources.
 The result is an efficient and reduced energy consumption and large reductions in CO2 emissions.

 What exactly are the goals and how far from achieving them is Bornholm?